Frequently Asked Questions - JFK Database Explorer

 No. The entire collection of documents residing in the JFK Collection at the National Archives is estimated to be roughly 5 million pages of documents.
-By adding up the Pages form field for the ~319,000 records in the database, the total page count for these documents is just under 2 million.
+By adding up the Pages form field for the ~319,000 records in the database, the total page count for these documents is more like 2 million.

 Browsing the JFK Records Collection Register on the National Archives' website provides some insight into the nature of the full collection, though the listing is fairly abbreviated and page counts are not provided.

 What are the "2017" Records?